 We strongly advise you to register with a GP as soon as possible.
-There are two options: to register with a GP in your neighbourhood or to register with the Zernike GP post.
-For the first option you can ask your neighbours or your student manager for advice.
+To find one you can ask your neighbours or your student manager for advice.
 After you have registered with a GP you can make an appointment.

 Please take notice of the following